Learn about how someone’s assets and liabilities are handled after they die, including what happens if a person dies with or without a will.

 The Office of the Children’s Lawyer may act on behalf of children under the age of 18, or unborn persons in court cases, where they have an interest in an estate or trust.
 You will need to serve the Office of the Children’s Lawyer when applying for a certificate of estate trustee if any beneficiaries of the estate are under the age of 18.

 Rights of a surviving spouse

-- make an election to claim half of the net family property, referred to as an equalization payment, under the Family Law Act
+- claim half of the difference in your net family property, called an equalization payment, under the Family Law Act

 Estate Registrar for Ontario

 c/o Toronto Estates Office

 330 University Avenue